Metric Optimization in Penner Coordinates: Distortion measures

 Note that because $(\lambda_e - \lambda^0_e) = \ln \frac{\ell_e}{\ell_e^0}$, this measure has a natural interpretation as one-dimensional Hencky strain energy summed over all edges.

-This distortion measure is \emph{quadratic}, i.e., particularly easy case for optimization algorithms, even with nonlinear constraints.
+This distortion measure is \emph{quadratic}, which is a particularly easy case for optimization algorithms, even with nonlinear constraints.
 Minimizing this measure can be interpreted as finding the closest point on the constraint manifold to the original metric.
 Below, we discuss how more common metric distortion objectives can be expressed in Penner coordinates.

 \paragraph{Area distortion.} While metric distortion measures are most useful, different tradeoffs between shape and area distortion may be desirable.
 As we explain below, metric interpolation, without violating angle constraints, is natural in our setting.
 In Penner coordinates, we can define a quadratic measure of area distortion, based on conformal map scale factors.